dabeaz/lifty/README.md

 Sn - Stopped at floor n (safe to open doors)
 Cn - Door closed on floor n (now safe to move)
 On - Door opened on floor n (door fully open)
+Kn - Key switch changed to position n (0, 1, or 2).
 ```

 If there is a control program running, it would make decisions about what